Linear superposition as a core theorem of quantum empiricism: Closing remarks

-Of course, ``without philosophy, science would lose its critical spirit and would eventually become a technical device'' \cite[p.~800]{auletta} but, on the other hand, ``the concept of the free will cannot be defined by indications on devices'' \cite[p.~151]{ludwig4} and ``one must not confuse physics with philosophy'' \cite[p.12]{englert}.
 As concerns the attitudes towards \qm---at the suggestion of M.~Tegmark in the 1990's, there even carried out polls and statistical analysis of their correlations \cite{zeilinger3}.
-There are also known attempts to involve here the biology of consciousness/brain \cite{stapp2, tegmark}, \cite[sect.~6]{schloss6}, \cite[Ch.~9]{schloss}.
-Regarding them, however, there have been not merely sceptical but quite opposite opinions \cite[sects.~5--6]{wiseman}, \cite[\S\,XII.5(!)]{ludwig4}.
-Of special note is Ballentine's remark ``to stop talking about ``consciousness'' or ``free will'' on the last page of the preprint \cite{ballentine4}.
+There are also known attempts to involve here the biology of consciousness/"!brain \cite{stapp2, tegmark}, \cite[sect.~6]{schloss6}, \cite[Ch.~9]{schloss}.
+Regarding them, however, there have been not merely sceptical but quite the opposite opinions \cite[sects.~17.5--6]{wiseman}, \cite[sect.~XII.5\,(!)]{ludwig4}.
+Of special note are Ballentine's remark ``to stop talking about ``consciousness'' or ``free will''\,'' on the last page of the preprint \cite{ballentine4} and Popper's criticism as to ``the alleged \ldots\ \emph{intrusion of the observer, or the subject, \textup{[or of consciousness]} into quantum theory} \ldots\ based on bad philosophy and on a few very simple mistakes'' \cite[pp.~11, 17, 42; everything as in the original]{popper} with an appeal ``to exorcize the ghost called ``consciousness'' or ``the observer'' from quantum mechanics'' \cite[p.~7]{popper}. ``[Q]uantum mechanics is a physical theory, not psychology'' \cite[p.~83]{muynck}.